ajscholl/gen-redux-webpack-plugin/Readme.md

 `todoAppReducer` by using the `genTodoAppReducer` function.
 That function is specified in `actions.ts` and expects a callback for each of our actions.
 There we then simply map the state to a new state, having all fields of our action in scope.

+We also see the methods `mapStateToProps`, `mapDispatchToProps`, and `connectTodoApp`.
+They allow us to easily expose the whole state and all actions (if we want to) to a React Component.

 Next we look at `actions.ts`: